Buyer’s Remorse: What It Is and How to Stop It

 Step 3: Save it instead of buying it

-Ask one simple question: What am I choosing not to do with this money?
-The answer might be a savings goal, lower card balance, less stress next week, or something else you care about more.
+Every spend is also a non-spend.
+Ask one question: What am I choosing not to do with this money?
+The answer might be less stress next week, a bigger goal, more flexibility, or simply feeling calmer about your balance.

-Buyer’s remorse usually starts with an activated state: stress, excitement, urgency, or social energy.
-Better decisions tend to happen when that state has passed.
+Buyer’s remorse usually starts in an activated state: stressed, excited, bored, pressured, or socially charged.
+Better spending choices usually happen when that state has passed.

 hand writing a checklist in a notebook